 I also found it surprisingly simple to get to Liechtenstein from Switzerland.
 I took the train from Zurich to Sargans, which took 50 minutes, then switched over to the bus from there to Vaduz, which took half an hour.

 Everything Closes on Sundays

 If at all possible, I’d recommend not visiting Liechtenstein on a Sunday or if you do, making sure you have food on hand to last the day.
 Everything shuts down on Sunday.
-When Dave and I set off for dinner on Sunday evening, nothing was open.
+When my partner and I set off for dinner on Sunday evening, nothing was open.
 We walked past closed restaurant after closed restaurant after closed restaurant after closed supermarket after closed convenience store, desperate for food and unable to find anywhere to get some.